rstento/playframework/documentation/manual/gettingStarted/PlayConsole.md

 (Server started, use Enter to stop and go back to the console...)
 ```

 The application starts directly.
-When you quit the server using `Ctrl+D` or `Enter`, you will come back to your OS prompt.
+When you quit the server using `Ctrl+D` or `Enter`, the command prompt returns.

+For full details, see the [`sbt` documentation](https://www.scala-sbt.org/documentation.html).

 ## Debug with the JVM